schuckr53/Python_Data_Project/README.md

 The merit in becoming at least familiar with Python is clear: companies want individuals who can utilize this powerful language to gleam insights from data and share those insights with others, and this pursuit is becoming more commonplace in the data job market.

-With that understood, I began my education on Python using Luke Barousse's [Python for Data Analystics course](https://www.lukebarousse.com/python).
+With that understood, I began my education on Python using Luke Barousse's [Python for Data Analytics course](https://www.lukebarousse.com/python).
 Both the training and practice provided here are incredibly efficient, as Luke offers a valid data set he cultivated with Python to explore the data job market.

 ### The project works through the following questions, drawn from the data provided: